 - Positioning of spindle (M19) and driven tool

 - Machining with the C or Y axis

 - Machining with the B axis

-- Machining with multiple slides

 In order to find out about the specific support for your machine, please contact the machine manufacturer.

 Many machine manufacturers and HEIDENHAIN offer programming courses.
 We recommend these courses as an effective way of improving your programming skill and sharing information and ideas with other users of the control.